 - Check your Youtube channel.
 If people watch your video and go to your channel, what are they going to see?
 Unlist poor quality videos.
 Is your video suitable for accompanying banners, cards and end screens?
 What about video comments.
 Don’t let the competition show their ads on your videos.

 - Campaign strategy.

 The most common mistake?
 Having a limited budget while setting high bids.
 Ads should be showing the whole day, you don’t want to run out of budget before noon.

 There are many ad formats to choose from.
-You can target by location (where are they), so keywords, topics and region & by user (who are they), so interests, shopping intent and retargeting.
+You can target by location (where are they), so keywords, topics, and region.
+Or you can target by the user (who are they), so interests, shopping intent and retargeting.

 CPT is good for brand awareness, you don’t want people to actually click your ads.

 Targeting by category and keywords in articles – you can set your own target audience and there is a good CPC price.
 Watch out for general keywords and where they show up.
 Your ad might get matched with an irrelevant article (Eg. Ad for industrial wheels showing with the article about movies).

 Petr talked about bubbles we live in.
 On average, 2500 ads reach you every day.
 Your target audience should never be like this “women 18-49 yo”.
 Two people with the same demographics are totally different people.
 Marketers in the UK live in the bubble.
 Most of them (80%) are based in London.
 However, only 13% of the UK population live in London.